 At the end of the academic year, the divisions and the Administration Committee review the records of students who have been enrolled full time for the year and who have demonstrated excellence in scholarship.
 If awarded, such commendations will appear on the student’s permanent record.

-Approximately 82 percent of first-year students matriculating in the fall of 2009 graduated by spring 2015.
+Approximately 80 percent of first-year students matriculating in the fall of 2011 graduated by summer 2017.

 Leave of Absence and Withdrawal from the College

 Students who are eligible to register may apply for a leave of absence upon the recommendation of their adviser and in consultation with one of the deans of students.
 Students should request leaves of absence through the student services office before the start of the semester.
-The final deadline for taking a regular leave during the semester is the deadline to withdraw from a semester course.
-The deadline for a medical leave is later; students should consult with the student services office about that process.
+The final deadline for enrolled students to take a regular leave during the semester is the deadline to withdraw from a semester course.
+The deadline for a medical leave is the last day of classes; students should consult with the student services office about that process.
 A student who wishes to withdraw from the college should file a statement with the student services office before withdrawing.
 Students who have withdrawn and wish to be readmitted must apply for readmission through the registrar’s office.
-Applications should be filed by July 1 for the following fall semester or by January 4 for spring semester.
+Applications should be filed by June 1 for the following fall semester or by December 1 for spring semester.
 Deadlines for students applying for financial aid are earlier.
 Information on financial aid and forms for application are available from the financial aid office.